ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 - Access to IBM Cloud Registry or DockerHub.
 - (Optional) Access to IBM Cloud Object Storage (COS) Service.
 - Access to IBM Hyper Protect Virtual Servers for VPC.
-- Get the encrypted workload section of the contract file of Secure Build Server from [step 2](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb).
+- Get the encrypted workload section of the contract file of HPSB server from [step 2](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb).

 ## Install the Secure Build CLI

-The CLI script is written in Python and has been tested using Python 3.6.9.
+The CLI script is written in Python and has been tested using Python 3.8.
 You must install Python3 and pip3, if you don't have them on your client system.
 The `build.py` is the main script that comes with secure-build-cli.
-This script helps you to interact and complete the required operations on the SBS instance after it is created by using the IBM Cloud CLI.
+This script helps you to interact and complete the required operations on the HPSB instance after it is created by using the IBM Cloud CLI.
 For systems that run Ubuntu, you can run the following commands to install them:
 ```
 apt-get update
 apt-get install python3 python3-pip